Liberal Marxism: Czechoslovakia

 Socialism with a human face is a slogan related to programs promoted by Alexander Dubček and his colleagues in the late 1960s and sought to promote moderate democratization, economic modernization, and political liberalization based on Marxism.

+Iran

+The People's Mojahedin Organization of Iran (MEK) originated as an Islamic Marxist organization advocating revolutionary socialism prior to 1979.
+However, following the Iranian Revolution, the group evolved into a prominent dissident movement that officially aligns with Iranian liberalism and liberal democracy in its opposition to the theocratic regime.
+Current scholarship notes this transition as a strategic shift toward secular and democratic values within a diaspora-led resistance framework.

 Japan

 The Japanese Communist Party (JCP) supports a multi-party liberal democracy that is distinct from authoritarian one-party systems in other communist-ruled countries such as the People's Republic of China and the Soviet Union.

 Russia

 Mikhail Gorbachev, the last General Secretary of the Communist Party of the Soviet Union, identified himself as a "Marxist" but implemented social democratic liberal reforms such as Perestroika and Glasnost, which promoted greater civil liberties and moderate market liberalization.

 Liberal Marxism emerged in Russian academic discourse after dissolution of the Soviet Union, a period of time to explore new economic and ideological frameworks; Russian economists Aleksandr Buzgalin and A. Kolganov published a paper, Do We Need Liberal Marxism? in the July 2004 issue of the Russian economic journal Voprosy Ekonomiki.